 - Australian consumers love recycling!
-95% claim that they personally recycle, and quite consistently at that, with 3 in 5 recycling about as much as they did the year before
+95 percent claim that they personally recycle, and quite consistently at that, with 3 in 5 recycling about as much as they did the year before.

-- 73% claim that “proper recycling” is easy because people get into the habit of it and there are usually directions or information on how to do it
+- 73 percent claim that “proper recycling” is easy because people get into the habit of it and there are usually directions or information on how to do it.

-- Consumers believe that manufacturers play a key role in "proper" recycling with 84% agreeing that instructions should be on every pack and product
+- Consumers believe that manufacturers play a key role in "proper" recycling with 84 percent agreeing that instructions should be on every pack and product.

-- 90% of consumers claim that they would love to see extra recycling symbols that show how to recycle different elements of packaging
+- 90 percent of consumers claim that they would love to see extra recycling symbols that show how to recycle different elements of packaging.

-- While consumers consider recycling to be relatively easy, they are still holding manufacturers accountable to ensuring that there are proper recycling directions and symbols to maximise recycling
+- While consumers consider recycling to be relatively easy, they are still holding manufacturers accountable to ensure there are proper recycling directions and symbols to maximise recycling.

 How should brands contribute?